 “Complainant” means the individual who presents as the survivor of any Prohibited Conduct under this Policy, regardless of whether that person makes a report or seeks action under this Policy.
 “Respondent” means the student, employee or third party who has been accused of violating this Policy.

-- Sexual Assault: Sexual Assault is non-consensual contact of a sexual nature.
+A. Sexual Assault: Sexual Assault is non-consensual bodily contact of a sexual nature.
 It includes any sexual contact when the Complainant does not or is unable to consent through the use of force, fear, intimidation, threats, physical helplessness, ruse, coercion, or incapacitation; intentional and non-consensual touching of or coercing, forcing or attempting to coerce or force another to touch a person’s genital area, groin, inner thigh, buttocks or breast, clothed or unclothed; and non-consensual sexual intercourse, defined as anal, oral or vaginal penetration, however slight, with any body part or object.

 “Consent” is knowing, voluntary and clear permission by word or action, to engage in mutually agreed upon sexual activity.
 Silence, in and of itself, does not constitute consent.
 Past consent to sexual activities, or a current or previous dating relationship, does not imply ongoing or future consent.
 Consent to some sexual contact (such as kissing or fondling) cannot be presumed to be consent for other sexual activity (such as intercourse).
 The existence of consent is based on the totality of the circumstances, including the context in which the alleged incident occurred.